Nurse charged with a crime: what happens to your license

 It doesn’t.

-The majority of state Boards of Nursing require licensees to self-report criminal charges — not just convictions.
+A minority of states – but an important minority – require licensees to report a criminal charge or arrest, not just a conviction.
 The rationale is public protection: the BON wants to know about potential safety concerns before the criminal case resolves, which may take 12–24 months or longer.
-By the time a case reaches conviction, the BON may have already initiated its own investigation.
+Where that duty exists, a nurse who was arrested, charged, and later had the case dismissed still had a reporting obligation the day the charge was filed.

 Mandatory self-report timelines by state

-StateReport triggerTimeframeNotes
+StateReport triggerTimeframeAuthority

 Which charges carry the highest license risk